 Though not all accident cases require a lawyer, people who were involved in serious semi truck accidents usually greatly benefit from hiring a South Carolina personal injury lawyer.
 Not only will our team stand up against corporate trucking companies and their insurance providers, but we also can secure evidence to maximize your case value, help you find the best medical care, and negotiate medical bill reductions with health insurance and medical providers to increase your net recovery.

 Our team handles life-changing and catastrophic injury cases every day, so we know how to handle the twists and turns that come with complex injury litigation.
 Insurance companies will attempt to pay as little as possible for the trauma and pain their clients have caused you.
 We don’t want that to happen, and we know you don’t either.
-Contact our firm today at 803-790-2800 or by starting a live chat with us at the bottom of the page.
-We look forward to speaking with you.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.